CarlinJunHuang/An-automatic-bottle-sorting-and-compression-machine-RaspberryPi/README.md

 8. Inductive proximity switch;
 9. And...
 Maybe a computer is needed.

-PS: The sensors mentioned in section 7 and 8 can be purchased by yourself or made by referring to the samples in the "PCB" folder.
+PS: The sensors mentioned in 7 and 8 can be purchased by yourself or made by referring to the samples in the "PCB" folder.

 In addition, you may need some mechanical mechanism that can complete the given motion.
 Some of the main mechanisms I use are: screw lifting platform, slider platform and so on.

 # References
-In order to accomplish the goal of this big project, I looked up a lot of information on the Internet.
-Thank you all on the network selfless dedication of their knowledge people!
+In order to accomplish the goal of this final project, I looked up a lot of information on the Internet.
+Thanks all on the network selfless dedication of their knowledge people!

 Followings are some of the most important references that have inspired me the most.
 I hope it also works for you!